hashicorp/vagrant/website/source/docs/synced-folders/nfs.html.md

 uses thoughtfully crafted commands to make fine-grained sudoers modifications possible to avoid entering your password.

-Below, we have a couple example sudoers entries.
+Below are example entries to add at the end of your sudoers file.

 Note that you may have to modify them _slightly_ on certain hosts because the way Vagrant modifies `/etc/exports` changes a bit from OS to OS.
 If the commands below are located in non-standard paths, modify them as appropriate.

 For \*nix users, make sure to edit your `/etc/sudoers` file with `visudo`.
 It protects you against syntax errors which could leave you without the ability to gain elevated privileges.